 All companies have a culture that reflects the style and type of work they do, and the clients that they serve.
 This is what makes a company unique.
 Listed below are some of the differences that ARE believes are important:

-ARE believes that petroleum engineering problems require a multi-disciplinary approach.
-The principal of ARE is a geological engineer by training and geology is the foundation of petroleum engineering.
+ARE believes that petroleum analysis problems require a multi-disciplinary approach.
+The principal of ARE is a geological engineer by training and geology is the foundation of petroleum analysis.
 ARE often prepares its own geological models and has purchased Petrel to do the geological modelling for projects.
 The company has also maintained HDS log analysis software and has often done log analysis for simulation studies.
 ARE also maintained a copy of Fekete’s FAST well test package and on a number of studies went back and analyzed all of the previous well tests on a consistent basis.

 Reservoir simulation is an extremely powerful tool.
 It requires an enormous amount of input and often much of the input is not well known.
 This means some educated guesses are often required.
 These estimates improve greatly with experience.
 Sometimes the difference between a good and a great study is digging out government data from offsetting reservoirs.